muchimi/JoystickGremlinEx/README.md

 - Fix: some IDs were not saving properly
 - Fix: some actions not executing at all in some situations.
 - API: added check for well formed IP address
+T37
+- OSC: re-added external event for custom plugins to trigger on VJOY output changes
+- Improved: new checkboxes on Map to OSC to enable/disable value send on press/release

 ## 13.40.16ex (pre-release)
 ### (m72)